lgsoftdev/lgsoftdev.github.io/README.md

 ## Content Details

 - Landing / Home page
-  - Shows my full name and a short phrase about what I believe in.
-Links to the various pages are shown by default.
+  - Shows my full name, a short phrase about what I believe in and a hamburger menu to click to show list of menu items.
 - About page
   - Provides a bit of background about why I chose a career in Software Development and what I am currently pursuing.
 - Tech Stack page